HongjiZhu2001/Motif-Finding/Readme.md

 # Motif-Finding
 The goal for this project is to implement the known motif finding part of findMotifsGenome.pl from Homer in python.

+More about the Homer motif analysis: http://homer.ucsd.edu/homer/motif/index.html

-The project seprates into two parts
+The project seprates into two parts: Part1: Read peak.txt & reference genome files to generate motif matrix and Part2: Use motif matrix to generate the html report.
 <br/><br/>